Westminster Seminary, UK

-Westminster Presbyterian Theological Seminary is a theologically conservative Presbyterian school of theology based in Newcastle upon Tyne, England.
+Westminster Seminary UK, formally known as "Westminster Presbyterian Theological Seminary", is a theologically conservative Presbyterian school of theology based in Newcastle upon Tyne, England.
 It has a particular focus on preparing its students for planting churches in the UK and continental Europe.

 The seminary offers a range of courses accredited through Greenville Presbyterian Theological Seminary, including the Master of Divinity (M.Div.).

 History

-Several ministers from the Evangelical Presbyterian Church in England and Wales were instrumental in the 2020 founding of the seminary.
+The seminary was found in September 2013 by two ministers of the Evangelical Presbyterian Church in England and Wales: Ian Hamilton, minister of Cambridge Presbyterian Church and Bill Schweitzer, minister of Gateshead Presbyterian Church, as well as Joseph Pipa, president of Greenville Presbyterian Theological Seminary.

+Westminster's first graduate completed his studies three years later.

+The seminary gained Charitable Incorporated Organisation status in 2020.

+Courses

+The Seminary offers a variety of courses, including: